 The students and one other Marylin Avenue School classmate are enrolled in the inaugural cohort of Pedrozzi Young Scholars – a new Pedrozzi Foundation initiative.

-“The goal of the program is to support and encourage high-achieving, socioeconomically disadvantaged students throughout middle and high school so that they are academically prepared for college upon high school graduation – whether they choose that path or another post secondary program,” says Gina Bonanno, Pedrozzi Foundation Board Member.
+“The goal of the program is to support and encourage high-achieving students, many of whom may be first-in-family to attend college, throughout middle and high school so that they are academically prepared for college upon high school graduation – whether they choose that path or another post secondary program,” says Gina Bonanno, Pedrozzi Foundation Board Member.

 Marylin Avenue Principal Alberto Solorzano was the catalyst for the Pedrozzi Young Scholar Program.
 As a former Livermore High School Principal, Alberto was concerned that Marylin Avenue alum were not heading directly to universities upon high school graduation.
 He recognized that, just like chemical synthesis, purposefully support was needed to get the desired results.